 Popcorn essentially looks like regular corn on the cob, but only popcorn kernels have the ability to pop!

-When popcorn kernels are heated, the moisture trapped inside is turned into steam, creating pressure inside the kernel that builds up until it finally explodes.
+When you heat popcorn kernels, moisture gets trapped inside and turned into steam.
+This creates pressure inside the kernel that builds up until it finally explodes.

 Ingredients